-DACA Recipients and Undocumented Students: Apply Online at dream.csac.ca.gov
+DACA Recipients and Undocumented Students: Apply Online at dream.csac.ca. gov

 Undocumented students and DACA recipients do not have to fill out the FAFSA.
 If you are undocumented or a DACA recipient, you may be able to receive state aid through the CA Dream Act (CADAA).
 You do not have to be eligible for DACA in order to receive CADAA funding.
-It is also possible to be eligible for DACA but not CADAA since the requirements are different.
+It is also possible to be eligible for DACA but not CADAA, since the requirements are different.

 The eligibility requirements and instructions for how to fill out the CADAA are available on the CSAC website.
-Note that CSAC, which runs the CA Dream Act program, does not share applicant information with immigration authorities.
+Note that the California Student Aid Commission, which runs the CA Dream Act program, does not share applicant information with the federal government or immigration authorities.